manbearpig3130/deckyble/README.md

 - Navigate Channels
 - Local volume adjustment for each user
 - User comments
+- Show server info
+- Access token support, with ability to kick users

 ### To do:
-- Server access token support and related admin functions
+- Rest of the admin related functions
-- Show server and user info
+- Show user info and Server certificate chain info
 - Audio quality customization, input compression customization
 - Recording
 - Make the interface generally less shitty